-Maynooth University Social Justice Week was held between the 21st and 25th of March, 2022.
-The week's theme was the United Nations Sustainable Development Goals.
+Maynooth University Social Justice Week was held between the 6th and 10th of March, 2023.
+The week's theme was Solidarity.
 Events covered a wide range of global issues and inequalities, including poverty, education, health, climate action and strong institutions.
-Maynooth University was featured in the Times Higher Education Impact Ranking 2022.
-This ranking assesses the performance of universities against the United Nations' Sustainable Development Goals (SDGs).